Commentary Matthew 3

 If Jesus Christ, asks you to do something, you can not just give him the big middle finger.
 You can’t reject Christ, and love Christ at the same time.
 Now we all stumble into sin, we all make mistakes and errors, but to look to Jesus and say, “I’m not going to do what you say!” is a rejection of Jesus.

 Again, if Jesus asks you to do something and you refuse, that is an act of rejecting Christ.
-We can not reject Christ and enter into the kingdom heaven.
+We can not reject Christ and enter into the kingdom of heaven.
 Fortunately, however, as long as you are alive, Jesus’s instruction, and John’s instruction, are still relevant. repent.
-In other words, as long as you are still living, you are still under God’s grace and there is still time available to you, to accept Christ and to put your faith and trust in Jesus.
+In other words, as long as you are still living, you are still under God’s grace and there is still time available for you to accept Christ and to put your faith and trust in Jesus.
 But the moment you depart from your body, that’s the cut off.
 Time’s up.

 What Jesus wants us to do is to turn from, that is, to think differently about our sins.
 He wants us instead to follow him and put our trust and reliance upon him.
 That is, in and of itself, the very definition of faith.
 You are putting your trust in Jesus Christ, Thus, when Jesus Christ says, “don’t do that, instead do this”, you are able to trust him and are willing to do what he has asked of you.